-Select the Enable to let you reserve the IP Address for the designated PC with the configured MAC Address.
+Select Enable to let you reserve the IP Address for the designated PC with the configured MAC Address.

-The Computer Name can help you recognize the PC with the MAC Address, such as "Father's Laptop".
+The Computer Name can help you recognize this PC with the MAC Address by assigning it a name like "Father's Laptop."

-Clicking on the Copy Your PC's MAC Address button to help you get the Mac address from the PC you are using now browsing this web page.
+Click on Copy Your PC's MAC Address to help you get the Mac address from the PC you are using to browse the web page.

-Click on the Save button to save the settings
+Click on Apply to save the configuration.